kinnison/rust-workshop/session-05.md

 - I tend to pronounce this as "a function, called something, takes a parameter called reader, which is a borrow of a mutable value which implements the Read trait"
-- You _could_ omit the `impl` for now, but it's recommended not to.

 ---